lee123qpr/wisebuilds-harmony/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+## Recent Updates

+- Added a custom logo to the header
+- Updated the favicon to match the brand
+- Added "Buildwise UK" text beside the logo
+- Changed page title to reflect branding